isomerpages/pa-corp/_sparks-volunteer-programmes/Health & Wellness/Exercise Facilitator.md

 						:
 					</td>
 					<td>
-						  Active, enjoys interacting with seniors, able to assist in the set up of the event.
+						  Active, enjoys interacting with seniors, able to assist in setting up the event.
 			</td>
 				</tr>
 		<tr>